Treiben/propel-dashboard/docs/bugs_and_todo_list.md

 ~~28 **MEDIUM, UI:** No error message on create flag 409 error~~

-29. **MINOR, UI:** Figure out why suddenly evaluation requires tenant id for each flag even though tenant id is not required for some modes.
+~~29. **MINOR, UI:** Figure out why suddenly evaluation requires tenant id for each flag even though tenant id is not required for some modes.~~

 ## BUG FIX VERIFICATION REPORT